ziad0x0f/Wuzzuf-Job-Postings-Analysis-for-Data-Roles/readme.md

 ```
 ## 4. Analyze

-### 1. What is the difference between job oppurtunties for every data role?
+### 1. What is the difference between job opportunities for every data role?

 ![](https://github.com/ziad0x0f/Analysis-of-the-Egyptian-Market-for-Data-Specialist-Jobs/blob/main/imgs/Available%20jobs%20dis.png)

 out of every 10 job postings there are:

-- about 6 open positions for data analyst or bussiness analyst
+- about 6 open positions for data analyst or business analyst

 - 2  open positions for a data engineer